Montivipera raddei

-The Armenian Viper or Montivipera Raddei (Lat: "Montivipera Raddei", Hy: «Հայկական իժ») is part of the family Viperidae, living in rocky habitats in and around Armenia.
-Known also by local names, it is a species of venomous snake in the subfamily Viperinae of the family Viperidae.
-The species is endemic to the Armenian Highlands, including countries like Armenia, (South-East) Turkey, (North) Iraq, and the Northern Zagros Mountains in (North-West) Iran.
-Two subspecies are currently recognised.
+Montivipera raddei also known commonly as the Armenian viper (Hy: «Հայկական գյուրզա») is a species of venomous snake, living in rocky habitats in and around Armenia.
+Known also by local names, it belongs to the subfamily Viperinae of the family Viperidae.
+The species is native to the Armenian Highlands, including the countries Armenia, southeastern Turkey, northern Iraq, and the northern Zagros Mountains in northwestern Iran.
+Two subspecies are recognised as being valid.

 Etymology

 The specific name, raddei, is in honor of German naturalist Gustav Radde.

 Common names

-Common names for M. raddei include rock viper, Radde's mountain viper, Armenian mountain viper, Armenian viper, Radde's viper, Armenian mountain adder.
+Common names for Montivipera raddei include rock viper, Radde's mountain viper, Armenian mountain viper, Armenian viper, Radde's viper, Armenian mountain adder.

 Description

-Adult males of M. raddei grow to a maximum total length (including tail) of 99 cm.
+Adult males of Montivipera raddei grow to a maximum total length (including tail) of 99 cm.
 Adult females are smaller with a maximum total length of 79 cm.

 Geographic range

 Montivipera raddei is found in Eastern Turkey, northwestern Iran, Armenia, Nakhijevan, and probably Iraq.
 This species is parapatric or slightly sympatric with M. wagneri in the Arax River valley, Kars Province in Eastern Turkey.